kirbycube/trollface-chrome-theme/README.md

-# trollface-chrome-theme
+# trollface theme
-trollface browser theme
+chrome theme I made a while ago that will probably never be updated